anukhatri41/CSCE482_Resol/Notebooks/Robert_Elizondo.md

 Able to purchase SOL through Orca
 Working on making Jupiter or Mango to succesfully send a transaction
 Workin on getting transaction on chain

+# 3/09/22
+Missed class due to family emergency
+Got meeting notes from teammates

+# 3/23/22
+Meeting with group on Sunday to work on CDR
+Meeting with Dr.Huang and Laren
+Working on logging transactions and testing enviroment